krglaws/ShiTTYchat/README.md

-# ShiTTY Chat
+# ShiTTYchat

-A very bad command line chat application
+A barebones terminal chat room written in C.